Back to Blog

 Sole-Source Contract Discovery

 Many contracts never go to tender.
-These requests reveal them, and the justifications used.
-The "compatibility" or "sole source" justification often doesn't hold when buyers know alternatives are available.
+These requests reveal them and the justifications used.
+The "compatibility" or "sole source" justification often does not hold when buyers know alternatives are available.

-What you'll get: A list of non-competitive contracts, and ammunition to challenge "sole source" claims when you offer a viable alternative.
+What you will get: A list of non-competitive contracts, and ammunition to challenge "sole source" claims when you offer a viable alternative.

 How to File Your Request